Napi-11/Spreadsheet-Wrangler/README.md

 ## Installation

+1. Click the green code button at the top of this repo and select download zip
-1. Clone this repository or download the latest release
+2. Alternatively, you can clone this repository or download the latest release
-2. Extract the files to your preferred location
+3. Extract the files to your preferred location

+## Running the Application

+### Option 1: Right-click method
-3. Run `SpreadsheetWrangler.ps1` with PowerShell:
+Right-click on `SpreadsheetWrangler.ps1` and select "Run with PowerShell"

+### Option 2: Command line (recommended for first run)
 ```powershell
 powershell -ExecutionPolicy Bypass -File .\SpreadsheetWrangler.ps1
 ```
 ## Usage

 ### Backup Process